-For the 2018-19 application cycle, UCI received overall increase in undergraduate application (11.3%).
-As in the previous year, the increase in overall application volume was also accompanied by a slight increase in overall quality of the applicant pool as measured by GPA (+0.8%) and SAT total score (+0.4%).
+For the 2019-20 application year, Irvine received an overall increase in undergraduate applications (8.6%).
+As in the previous year, the increase in overall application volume was also accompanied by an increase in overall quality of the applicant pool as measured by GPA and SAT total score.

-UCI employed the same comprehensive review processes as in the previous application cycle, including reader training, norming sessions, and routine monitoring of the comprehensive review scores throughout read process.
-No anomalous issues were noted by the comprehensive review manager nor reported by the readers during the read process.
-A post hoc audit of the read scores showed an expected distribution consistent with previous distribution patterns.
-As is our standard practice, UCI Admissions continually review operations to refine and attempt to improve the implementation of comprehensive review to ensure the process is equitable and able to take into account the full context of an applicant's opportunity to learn so as to not limit access to underserved students from educationally disadvantaged communities.
-In fact, the slight increase in the number of admits for underrepresented students in 2018-219 indicates the campus is not only maintaining, but also continually making progress toward improving the integrity of comprehensive review.
+Irvine employed a similar comprehensive review process as in the previous application cycle, including reader training, norming sessions, and routine monitoring of the comprehensive review assessments throughout the read process.
+The only notable change Irvine employed was a shift from the 1-5 scoring system to an assessment-based system.
+The three assessment values used were: Highly Recommend for Admission, Compares Well to Campus Standards, Do Not Recommend for Admission.
+No anomalous issues were noted by the comprehensive review manager or reported by the readers during the read process.
+A post hoc audit of the assessments showed an expected distribution consistent with previous years' distribution patterns.
+As is our standard practice, Undergraduate Admissions continually reviews operations to refine and attempt to improve the implementation of comprehensive review to ensure the process is equitable and able to consider the full context of an applicant's opportunity to learn so as not to limit access to underserved students from educationally disadvantaged communities.